6 Month, 1 Year, and 2 Year Drug and Alcohol Rehab Centers Near Me

 - Patient assessment: As an incoming rehab patient, you will undergo a complete medical and psychiatric evaluation by an admissions navigator.
 This will help determine what level of care and path of treatment you need.

 - Detox: Some patients’ continuum of care includes detox, but this is not always necessary.
-The detox process can vary in both ease and duration depending on the substance and if your body is physiologically dependant on it.
+The detox process can vary in both ease and duration depending on the substance and if your body is physiologically dependent on it.
 Detoxing from certain substances such as alcohol and benzodiazepines can produce intense, and sometimes dangerous, withdrawal symptoms.
-Detox professionals can help ease the symptoms, getting you through detoxification as comfortably and safely as possible.6
+Detox professionals can help ease the symptoms, getting you through detoxification as comfortably and safely as possible.

 - Aftercare: Following the steps above, you will continue working with your therapist to create an aftercare plan.
 The primary goals of aftercare are to maintain recovery and identify ways to prevent relapse.